Policies

 Supervision

-I undergo ongoing clinical supervision with a Senior Accredited Member of the BACP.
-This supervisor has a confidentiality policy equivalent to the above.
+I commit to ongoing professional supervision with a Senior Accredited Member of the BACP.
+This supervisor has a confidentiality policy equivalent to mine.

 Safety, substance use, etc